VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 @VWSchrauber

-I have the A8WT...
-I just need to free it from Pöl and flush it, to see how much "heated volume" it has.
+I would have gotten the A8WT...
+I just need to free it from its packaging and then check its "heated volume."

-Annoying is that the 3C supplies water from the RIGHT, so the driver's nozzle will always only get cold water
+It's annoying that the 3C supplies water from the RIGHT side, meaning the driver's nozzle will only ever receive cold water.

 @goettmann